jamesrando36/Todo-API/README.md

 Todo App

-The todo app is a small application designed to allow users to manage their tasks and stay organized
+The Todo App is a small application designed to allow users to manage their tasks and stay organized.

 Features

+The Todo App provides the following features:

 - CRUD todo app which can be used to
   - Create new tasks